ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 ```
 u: (~animals~tasty~mythical) I didn't know you considered dragons tasty.
 ```
-You can do this in a pattern or as keyword of a concept.
+You can do this in a pattern but not as a keyword of a concept.
+It only works dynamically during pattern matching.

 Note: you cannot use word~1 (meaning specification) or word~n (pos-tag specification) on your first word.